Magda Wiet-Hénin

-Magda Wiet-Henin (born 31 August 1995) is a French taekwondo athlete.
+Magda Wiet-Hénin (born 31 August 1995) is a French taekwondo athlete.
 She won the silver medal at the 2018 European Taekwondo Championships.
 She has qualified to the 2020 Summer Olympics through the 2021 European Taekwondo Olympic Qualification Tournament.

 She won one of the bronze medals in the women's 67 kg event at the 2022 Mediterranean Games held in Oran, Algeria.

 Personal life

 Wiet-Hénin is the daughter of Valérie Hénin and Orlando Wiet.